 The current Scheme runs from 2009-2012 (click here to see current Scheme) replaces the previous Scheme which was in force from April 2006.
 The Council’s intention is to build on the previous Welsh Language Scheme and strengthen it.
 The first Scheme was in 2002.

 Currently the Council provides an annual monitoring report (AMR) on the implementation and management of its Welsh Language Scheme which summarises the corporate health of the Welsh language.
 The report is presented to the Welsh Language Board as an Assembly sponsored statutory public body.
-To see the latest AMR prepared and submitted in June 2011, click here.
-As part of its remit, the Welsh Language Board (WLB) provides its own response to the Council's AMR.
-To read the latest response report, click here (or click on the document entitled 'Ymateb Bwrdd yr Iaith' on the right hand side of this page).
+To see the latest AMR prepared and submitted in June 2013, click here.

 For further information, please contact the Welsh Language and Training Officer on 01443 744069 / 744073.